-Welcome to Day 4 of my Heart of the Matter 10 Days of… Series on Teaching Values in your homeschool!
-Today I’ll be writing about how to build values through chores and jobs.
+Welcome to Day 4 of my 10 Days of Teaching Values in your homeschool series!
+Today we’ll talk about character building with chores and jobs in homeschooling.

 From the time my children can toddle, they get the pleasure of helping with chores around the house and around the farm.
 With every new responsibility comes wonderful new values.
 (Not to mention preparation for their futures!)
 Just some of the values I’ve seen molded in my children through chores include: